 Honeycomb: The Healthy-Alternative Sweetener

 Natural sweeteners have a place in every cupboard, recipe, or favorite morning beverage – it’s simply a matter of finding the right ratio for your tastes.
 Even if you enjoy a natural sweetener such as honeycomb as an energy-packed snack rather than an additive to a food, you’ll be helping to shift your diet away from chemical additives that could potentially sabotage your efforts at healthy eating.
 As with all things, the best approach to eating well – and joyfully – is experimentation and moderation.
-So, the next time you’re craving processed sugar, why not try a nibble of honeycomb instead?
-With Pass The Honey’s sustainable, environmentally-responsible honey products, you and your loved ones can enjoy eating clean and feeling good about your healthy-alternative sweetener choices – from our family to yours.
+So, the next time you’re craving processed sugar, why not try eating honeycomb instead?
+Buy honeycomb online with Pass The Honey’s sustainable, environmentally-responsible honey products, you and your loved ones can enjoy eating clean and feeling good about your healthy-alternative sweetener choices – from our family to yours.

 - Strawbridge, Holly.
 “Artificial sweeteners: sugar-free, but at what cost?”
 Harvard Health Publishing / Harvard Medical School, July 16, 2012, https://www.health.harvard.edu/blog/artificial-sweeteners-sugar-free-but-at-what-cost-201207165030.
 Accessed July 27, 2019.